miku/haw-di-bim-lv22/02-Collaboration.md

 * [ ] What is git?
 And github, gitlab, and other websites?
 * [ ] Basic ideas and commands

+> Q: How do you version your files?

+> Q: How do you collaborate?

 ## Version Control

 > An important problem in program development and maintenance is version